CrazyRobMiles/PICO-Chord-keyboard/README.md

 # PICO-Chord-keyboard
 ![Image of keyboard](images/keyboard.jpg)
 Designs and software for a chord keyboard controller.
+Created as the basis of an article for Hackspace magazine, issue 53.
+You can download the magazine [here](https://hackspace.raspberrypi.com/issues/53/pdf/download).
+The article is on page 68.
 ## Video
 [![YouTube Screenshot](images/video.jpg)](https://youtu.be/ZogL7Nv60Xc)